-After six months training with the task force and another month of assessments, Ortiz feels that she has her answer.
+After some six months training with the task force and another month of assessments, Ortiz feels that she has her answer.

 "It's really challenging; I've never worked so hard in my life," she said.
 "It's not going to be easy, but if the will's there, I'm pretty sure [female Marines] can hack it."

 The challenge for decision-makers lies in how different each of the closed combat arms fields are, from engineers to weapons to mechanized units.
 Each field is physically demanding, but some appear to be more easily within reach of the "average Joe" female Marine, as Ortiz put it.